The Cutting Edge

 It’s produced by melting pieces of iron and steel with charcoal in a reducing atmosphere (lacking oxygen).
 During the process, the metals absorb carbon from the charcoal and the resulting alloy is cooled at a very slow rate.
 This produces a material with a visible crystalline structure of varying carbide contents.
 Forging the material into a desired shape (such as a sword blade) alters the crystalline structure into the familiar waving or watered pattern that Damascus steel is known for.
 This technique is extremely work intensive and requires a high degree of skill to keep the necessary temperatures constant throughout the process.

-This type of steel originated in India and was passed down by blacksmiths throughout the East.
-The steel was eventually introduced to Damascus, Syria.
-There are many theories why it is called Damascus, but we won’t go into it here.
+This process originated in India and was passed down by blacksmiths across the East before being introduced to Damascus, Syria.
+While there are plenty of theories about how the name “Damascus” stuck, we won’t get into that here.

 Pattern-welded steel